bitcoin-s/bitcoin-s/docs/core/txbuilder.md

 val builderResult = builder.result()

-// this contains the information needed to analyze our input during finalization val inputInfo = P2PKHInputInfo(outPoint, amount, privKey.publicKey)
+// this contains the information needed to analyze our input during finalization val inputInfo = P2PKHInputInfo(outPoint, creditingTx, amount, privKey.publicKey)

 // this is how much we are going to pay as a fee to the network
 // for this example, we are going to pay 1 satoshi per byte